History of physics: Christiaan Huygens

 A child prodigy, Huygens began his correspondence with Marin Mersenne when he was 17 years old.
 Huygens became interested in games of chance when he encountered the work of Fermat, Blaise Pascal and Girard Desargues.
-It was Blaise Pascal who encourages him to write Van Rekeningh in Spelen van Gluck, which Frans van Schooten translated and published as De Ratiociniis in Ludo Aleae in 1657.
+It was Pascal who encouraged him to write Van Rekeningh in Spelen van Gluck, which Frans van Schooten translated and published as De Ratiociniis in Ludo Aleae in 1657.
 The book is the earliest known scientific treatment of the subject, and at the time the most coherent presentation of a mathematical approach to games of chance.
 Two years later Huygens derived geometrically the now standard formulae in classical mechanics for the centripetal- and centrifugal force in his work De vi Centrifuga (1659).
 Around the same time Huygens' research in horology resulted in the invention of the pendulum clock; a breakthrough in timekeeping and the most accurate timekeeper for almost 300 years.
 The theoretical research of the way the pendulum works eventually led to the publication of one of his most important achievements: the Horologium Oscillatorium.
-This work was published in 1673 and became one of the three most important 17th century works on mechanics (the other two being Galileo’s Discourses and Mathematical Demonstrations Relating to Two New Sciences (1638) and Newton’s Philosophiæ Naturalis Principia Mathematica (1687)).
+This work was published in 1673 and became one of the three most important 17th century works on mechanics (the other two being Galileo's Discourses and Mathematical Demonstrations Relating to Two New Sciences (1638) and Newton's Philosophiæ Naturalis Principia Mathematica (1687)).
 The Horologium Oscillatorium is the first modern treatise in which a physical problem (the accelerated motion of a falling body) is idealized by a set of parameters then analyzed mathematically and constitutes one of the seminal works of applied mathematics.
 It is for this reason, Huygens has been called the first theoretical physicist and one of the founders of modern mathematical physics.
-Huygens' Horologium Oscillatorium had a tremendous influence on the history of physics, especially on the work of Isaac Newton, who greatly admired the work.
+Huygens' Horologium Oscillatorium influenced the work of Isaac Newton, who admired the work.
 For instance, the laws Huygens described in the Horologium Oscillatorium are structurally the same as Newton's first two laws of motion.

 Five years after the publication of his Horologium Oscillatorium, Huygens described his wave theory of light.
-Though proposed in 1678, it wasn't published until 1690 in his Traité de la Lumière.
+Though proposed in 1678, it was not published until 1690 in his Traité de la Lumière.
 His mathematical theory of light was initially rejected in favour of Newton's corpuscular theory of light, until Augustin-Jean Fresnel adopted Huygens' principle to give a complete explanation of the rectilinear propagation and diffraction effects of light in 1821.
 Today this principle is known as the Huygens–Fresnel principle.

-As an astronomer, Huygens began grinding lenses with his brother Constantijn jr. to build telescopes for astronomical research.
+As an astronomer, Huygens began grinding lenses with his brother Constantijn Jr. to build telescopes for astronomical research.
 He was the first to identify the rings of Saturn as "a thin, flat ring, nowhere touching, and inclined to the ecliptic," and discovered the first of Saturn's moons, Titan, using a refracting telescope.